 Eligible applicants must be VCU undergraduate students and must be U.S. citizens, permanent residents or non-citizen nationals.
 Proof of citizenship status or resident status will be required before the start of the program.

-Students should apply using the online application and will need to complete a personal statement, provide two letters of recommendation from faculty members, and submit official transcripts from all universities previously attended and unofficial transcripts from VCU.
+Scholars should apply using the online application and will need to complete a personal statement, provide one letters of recommendation from a science faculty member, and submit unofficial copies of transcripts from all universities previously attended.

 For more information, please contact email@example.com.